 An unsecured cargo cover could strike people in a sudden stop or turn, or in a crash.
 Store the cargo cover securely or remove it from the vehicle.

-The cargo cover can be used to cover items in the rear of the vehicle.
+If equipped, the cargo cover can be used to cover items in the rear of the vehicle.

 To remove the cargo cover: